dayZgarden/Perplexed/README.md

 <h3 align="center">dayZtrivia</h3>

   <p align="center">
-    Fullstack trivia game with 32 available genres and 3 difficulties in a multiple choice format.
-Features include Firebase account creation and sign in/sign out, fully functionaly leaderboard that displays rank-user-points, 10 second timer for each question, shows right answer when you guess, as well as a results page displaying all the answers and your choices, as well as your score.
-Points save to your account when you logout.
+    Developed a fully functional and well designed trivia application with multiple pages and user authentication.
+    App features 32 genres, 500,000+ questions, 3 difficulties, a spin the wheel, leaderboard and ranking system, as well as a results page.
+    Perplexed is creatively designed, has a good user experience, and is fully functional.
     <br />
     <a href="https://github.com/dayZgarden/dayZtrivia"><strong>Explore the docs »</strong></a>
     <br />